-Obviously I want to turn this into my ultimate garage.
-So here’s some in progress pictures of it.
+Obviously, I want to turn this into my ultimate garage.
+So here are some in-progress pictures of it.
 Also before too many of you go ballistic about the gas containers, let me just tell you this is the best place for them.
 It is the furthest away from any possible sparks and right beside the garage doors where it is best ventilated to eliminate standing fumes.
-I will eventually either build a steel storage container or get a larger singe portable container with a pump.
+I will eventually either build a steel storage container or get a larger single portable container with a pump.

 Picked up a fancy new jerry can for the chain saw so I can keep the bar oil and gas mix all in one container.
 It’s nice that I can just grab one container and go without having to think about it.
 I also took some shots of it beside the two containers it is replacing.